bobcat33/PinApp/README.md

 ![App in system tray](images/install2.png)

-* To add the app to your startup apps so that it opens every time you turn your computer on hover hover the settings menu and select **"Run Pin-App on startup"**.
+* To add the app to your startup apps so that it opens every time you turn your computer on hover over the settings option and select **"Run Pin-App on startup"**.

 ![Add to startup](images/step4.png)